letv1nnn/Web-Server/README.md

 (Not completed yet)

 ## *Drscription*
-This project is a asynchronous and multithreaded web server that I built from scratch.
+This project is an asynchronous and multithreaded web server that I built from scratch.
 I've also implemented service with the same functionality using Axum & Tokio.

 I deployed it on an old laptop, effectively turning it into my own self-hosted server.
 Now I have a working, home-built web server running locally.